 V591 SARS-CoV-2 Vaccine Clinical Trial

-- The primary objective of this early Phase 1 study is to identify the V591 dose that achieves the target immune response in humans based on preclinical or early clinical data.
+- This early Phase 1 study's primary objective is to identify the V591 dose that achieves the target immune response in humans based on preclinical or early clinical data.

 - Participants in the 18 to 55-year-old sentinel cohort will receive 1 or 2 doses (Day 1 and Day 57) of V591 or placebo.